MFernstrom/nom/README.md

 GPL3

 ### Roadmap/Plan
-There's no specific roadmap for this project, it's mostly on an 'I want this functionality so I'm adding it'-type of schedule.
+There's no specific roadmap for this project, it's mostly on an 'I want this functionality so I'm adding it' type of schedule.

 I'm happy to listen to ideas though, please feel free to get in touch if there are things you'd like to see in Nom.